The Best 10-day Itinerary in Iceland

 Day 10

-The lights of downtown Reykjavík mirrored in the waters of the Tjornin pond.
+The lights of downtown Reykjavik mirrored in the waters of the Tjornin pond.

-Day 10 - Farwell to Iceland
+Day 10 - Goodbye to Iceland

-For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
-This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
-If your flight is later, there are plenty of things to do in Reykjavik.
+The Blue Lagoon geothermal spa is the perfect place to relax as you bathe in the warm, mineral-rich waters and reflect on the incredible adventure you have just taken in the land of fire and ice.

 Read more